Ebarashi/Ex2/README.md

   see: https://en.wikipedia.org/wiki/Graph_center

-* tsp --> Computes a list of consecutive nodes which go over all the nodes in cities. the sum of the weights of all the consecutive (pairs) of nodes (directed) is the "cost" of
+* tsp --> Computes a list of consecutive nodes which go over all the nodes in cities. the sum of the weights is the "cost" of the solution - the lower the better.

   see: https://en.wikipedia.org/wiki/Travelling_salesman_problem

  # Helper algo